 2.)
 Open the Door to Leadership Positions in Your Field:

-Two of the main emphases in many MPA degree programs are leadership and management skills.
+Two of the main emphases in many government degrees, including MPA degree programs, are leadership and management skills.
 Some MPA courses are specifically designed to teach students the best ways to manage programs and employees and set them up to become leaders in their field and within their organization.
 Obtaining an MPA can be a great way to demonstrate to your employer that you are taking your career in public administration seriously and are ready to advance within your organization.

 3.)
 Versatile Course Structures and Study Options: